Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-72yhov-YwuU.md

 ---
-title: "January 26th, 2021 Livestream Q&A: Do either of you have a FICSIT checkmark tatooed on your person?"
+title: "January 26th, 2021 Livestream Q&A: Do either of you have a FICSIT checkmark tattooed on your person?"
 date: "2021-01-26"
 layout: transcript
 topics: